Model Domain Specific Language (DSL)

 Decorator

-clauses are used to find callables decorated with decorators that match a pattern.
-This clause takes decorator clauses as arguments.
+clauses are used to find callables decorated with decorators that

 Decorator fully_qualified_callee